Loon Census

 2022 NH Loon Census Results

 During the 2022 Loon Census, a total of 458 volunteers took to 114 lakes across New Hampshire to count loons.
 In total, they documented 462 adult loons, 80 loon chicks, and 4 immature loons.
-This census coverage represents roughly 1/3 of the lakes that LPC biologists monitor annually, and as such, our final population numbers for the season will be higher.

 What We Do